Phonetic Elements Mentor Texts

 • The silent e indicates when the letter g or c stands for its soft sound, as in cage or race.

-In addition to silent e, many vowel spellings are formed by vowel digraphs, also known as vowel pairs or teams.
+In addition to the silent e, many vowel spellings are formed by vowel digraphs, also known as vowel pairs or teams.
 This chart shows the predictability of various vowel digraphs.
 Spelling Frequency

 mentor texts for phonetic elements